About the course

 The statement of purpose should be written in English and indicate your motivation for applying to the MSc.
 It could include some of the following:

-- what motivated your interest in India or South Asia
+- what motivated your interest in South Asia or its regions

 - why you want to apply for the MSc